deity-io/falcon-platform-docs/docs/platform/client/configuration.md

 ---
 id: configuration
-title: Configuration in Falcon Client
+title: Configuration in DEITY PWA Frontend
 sidebar_label: Configuration
 ---

-Falcon Client and Falcon Server use the same way of configuration.
+DEITY PWA Frontend and DEITY Middleware use the same way of configuration.
 You can find the general concepts [here](../server-v3/configuration).

 In the client application configuration is stored as an object in Apollo State, so to get the values provided in config files you need to send the GraphQL query.